Season 1, Episode 33

 Dr. Judy Lovas:

 Absolutely.
 I mean, not everybody can see in their mind’s eye.
 So I would go back to diaphragmatic breathing first and foremost.
 And then there are other techniques, progressive muscle relaxation.
-But to me, and I’ve actually had interesting debates with other practitioners, to me, guided imagery is the foundation.
+But to me, and I’ve actually had interesting debates with other practitioners, guided imagery is the foundation.
 So it’s step one, and I build everything from there.
 So if somebody doesn’t have much of an imagination or a mind’s eye, let’s go back to guided diaphragmatic breathing.

 Dr. Lorne Brown:

 So Judy, how do people find you?
-Whether LinkedIn or in Instagram, Facebook and your website.
+Whether LinkedIn or Instagram, Facebook and your website.
 Again, if you could share that, and we’ll put some of these into the show notes as well.

 Dr. Judy Lovas:

 Thank you.
 So my website is artandscienceofrelaxation.com.
 And yes, on the courses, some of the courses are listed in the professional development tab.
 I am on LinkedIn, Judy Lovas, Dr. Judy Lovas.
-I’m not up to speed with any other social media so much at the moment.
+I’m not up to speed with any other social media at the moment.
 I find that’s good enough.
 I like the professional aspect of LinkedIn, but Instagram, I will get to one of these days.

 Dr. Lorne Brown:

 Your website is a great resource.
 So I encourage our listeners to check that out.
 And we’ll put the other stuff into the show notes as well.
-And Judy, thank you for guiding us through relaxation technique.
+And Judy, thank you for guiding us through relaxation techniques.
 Thank you for doing that.
 And talking a little bit about the PNI and how it can benefit our physical and our mental wellbeing, it’s something that I think most people are wanting.
 They want to feel happy, they want to feel better, they want to feel calm.
 And so it’s nice to know that these tools are easily accessible.
 So thank you very much.

 Dr. Judy Lovas: